chinchalinchin/cumbercloud-web/app/src/assets/articles/angular/00_angular-aws.md

 ---

-Each resource is specified in a _block_ of code and has unique configuration properties that determine how the physical analogue of each block is mapped in the cloud, i.e. how much space a volume should allocate, how much memory an EC2 should provision, how many buckets should be created in **S3**, etc. The result is then uploaded to the **CloudFormation** API (<span class="inline-aside">ultimately, the console and the CLI are just [wrappers](https://en.wikipedia.org/wiki/Wrapper_function) around the API</span>). **CloudFormation** parses the template, applies any intrinsic functions (covered in the <span onclick="document.getElementById('parameters').scrollIntoView()" class="link">Parameters</span> section) and then deploys the stack into your account.
+Each resource is specified in a _block_ of code and has unique configuration properties that determine how the physical analogue of each block is mapped in the cloud, i.e. how much space a volume should allocate, how much memory an **EC2** should provision, what algorithm should be used to encrypt a bucket, etc. The result is then uploaded to the **CloudFormation** API (<span class="inline-aside">ultimately, the console and the CLI are just [wrappers](https://en.wikipedia.org/wiki/Wrapper_function) around the API</span>). **CloudFormation** parses the template, applies any intrinsic functions (<span class="inline-aside">covered in the <span onclick="document.getElementById('parameters').scrollIntoView()" class="link">Parameters</span> section</span>) and then deploys the stack into your account.

-_IaC_ templates can be committed to version control, just like regular code.
+Since *YML* is just code, _IaC_ templates can be committed to version control, just like regular code.
 This brings with it all the benefits application source code receives from version control: an immutable history of changes, the ability to roll back to previously committed configurations, a web hook for continuous deployment and integration, and much more.
 Perhaps the greatest benefit of all, though, is reusability.
 Once an _IaC_ has been created and debugged, it be can deployed into any account, at any time.

 The **Cumberland Cloud** curates a repository of **CloudFormation** templates (<span class="inline-aside">[found on our Github](https://github.com/chinchalinchin/cf-deploy.git)</span>).
 Over the years, we have accumulated templates for virtually every imaginable use case.
 Among the many templates we maintain, one of the first ones we ever created was the **S3**-**Cloudfront** distribution template.

 ### <span id="cloudformation-prerequisites" onclick="document.getElementById('toc').scrollIntoView()" class="pointer">CloudFormation Prerequisites</span>

-Before procedding, make sure you [install the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [configure it with your account credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).
+Before proceeding, make sure you [install the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [configure it with your account credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).

 ## <span id="anatomy-template" onclick="document.getElementById('toc').scrollIntoView()" class="pointer">Anatomy of a Template</span>